Coming on the Clouds of Heaven – Matthew 26

 And His kingdom the one

 Which shall not be destroyed.
-Daniel 7:13-14 NKJV
+Daniel 7:13-14 (NKJV

 Many have scoffed at the idea of Jesus’ return, citing the many centuries that have passed since He walked the earth.
-But the Old Testament prophecies give us some guidance and comfort here.
+But the Old Testament prophecies give us some guidance and context here.
 Many prophecies about the Messiah were given almost a thousand years before Jesus came, and those given by Moses were much earlier than that.
 Abraham’s foreshadowing of Christ’s death with Isaac on Mount Moriah came over 1,500 years before Jesus.
 It would seem that when God sets a timetable, long periods of time before its fulfillment are in no way unusual.
-The long time that has passed since Christ ascended into heaven is in no way evidence against His return – it fits God’s pattern.
+The long time that has passed since Christ ascended into heaven is in no way evidence against His return – it fits with God’s established pattern.

 We do know one thing for sure about Christ’s return.
 As Jesus told His disciples:

 44 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.
-Matthew 24:44 NKJV
+Matthew 24:44 (NKJV)

 Reflection

 Lord, help us to be ready for Your return, whenever it may be.
 Teach us to live in uninterrupted fellowship with You, totally devoted to Jesus twenty-four hours each day.
-Help us to fall more and more in love with You, and to reflect Your holy character and purity to those around us, resisting all temptation of evil.
+Help us to fall more and more in love with You, and to reflect Your holy character and purity to those around us, resisting all temptations of evil.
 We ask this in Jesus’ precious name, Amen.